-2022 Boat Launch Application
+Boat Launch Application

-Name

 Business Name (if applicable)

-Address

-City State e Zip
+City State Zip

-Telephone (H) (W) (C)
+Telephone (H) (0 C)

 Email

-Boat Trailer License Plate Number: (Must be included for pass to be issued)

-American Lake boat launch site.
-I accept that the lamage or injury incurred when launching or relake Park Launch site. he City of Lakewood is to be emoving my boat from Ame be held harmless in any instance of erican Lake at the City's American
+I, , assume all liability when launching my boat from the American Lake boat launch site.
+I accept that the City of Lakewood is to be held harmless in any instance of damage or injury incurred when launching or removing my boat from American Lake at the City's American Lake Park Launch site.

-understand the City of Lakewood may close the evels.
-If closure is necessary, the City will not bass. [nitial Boat launch pass will not be replaced.] issue refunds for time rema aining on this yearly boat launch
+I understand the City of Lakewood may close the launch site due to conditions of the launch or low water levels.
+If closure is necessary, the City will not issue refunds for time remaining on this yearly boat launch pass.

-Signature:
+Initial Boat launch pass will not be replaced if lost or stolen.
+A new pass must be purchased.

-Lakewood Resident Season Pass Non-Lakewood Resident Season Pass Commercial \$125.00 + (Sales Tax \$150.00 + (Sales Tax \$250.00 + (Sales Tax \$15.00)= \$165.00

-STAFF USE ONLY

-Customer Driver's License/Residency Verified/Copied N/A 🗌

-Paid: Cash Check Credit Card Staff Member Issuin na Pacc.
+Signature: Lakewood Resident Season Pass Non-Lakewood Resident Season Pass Commercial \$125.00 + (Sales Tax \$12.50) = \$137.50 \$150.00 + (Sales Tax \$15.00) = \$165.00 \$250.00 + (Sales Tax \$25.00) = \$275.00 STAFF USE ONLY Customer Driver's License/Residency Verified/Copied N/A Paid: Cash Check Credit Card Staff Member Issuing Pass:

-Don Anderson Mayor

-Jason Whalen Deputy Mayor
+Jason Whalen Mayor

-Mary Moss Councilmember
+Mary Moss Deputy Mayor